 To add another condition, click Add condition and repeat the process.

-events are actions that change the search results when the conditions are met.
+Manual Ranking (formerly referred to as Events) are actions that modify the search results when defined conditions are met.
 A single rule can have up to 25 events.

 Under Events, choose the Event to take place when the associated conditions are met.